davidcanadas/vscode-amiga-debug/README.fork.md

     * Release: default target.
 Optimizations enabled, debuggable (when optimizations allow to). `DEBUG` macro defined for GCC, GAS and VASM.
     * Debug: Optimizations disabled, slower but fully debuggable. `DEBUG` macro defined for GCC, GAS and VASM.
     * Final: Optimizations enabled.
 Not debuggable. `NDEBUG` macro defined for GCC, GAS and VASM.
+    * Shrinkled: Final, Shrinkler-compressed.
+Parameters are configurable using VSCode settings.

 ## Additional credits